Professional Experience: Archival and Virtual

 The Internship must be completed within the semester the student has registered for INFO 294.
 With prior approval, a student may begin the Internship prior to the beginning of the semester, but under no circumstances will a student be permitted to begin more than two weeks prior to the official first day of classes.

-All Internship work hours must be complete by the last day of instruction, December 12th.
+All Internship work hours must be completed by the last day of instruction, May 14th

 Course Workload Expectations